-Here's some info for those of you wanting to see where your Ducati was born, it's well worth the trip, Bologna is a great city for a weekend, great food, and history.
+Here's some info for those of you wanting to see where your Ducati was born, it's well worth the trip, Bologna is a great city for a weekend, great food, shopping, and history.

 Firstly, you need to book your tour, it's not necessary to book for the museum only but it is for the tour & museum.